LisbonLisboaPortugal.com

 Lisbon airport terminal 1

-Terminal 1 of Lisbon Airport with the entrance to the metro station on the left.
+Terminal 1 of Lisbon Airport with the bright red entrance to the metro station to the left.

 Lisbon has a single airport, which is 7km to the north of the historic centre.
 The airport has two terminal buildings, but all arriving passengers pass through Terminal 1.
-Terminal 2 is used for the departure of flights for the low-cost airlines (such as Ryanair and Wizz Air).
+Terminal 2 is used only for the departure of flights by low-cost airlines (such as Ryanair and Wizz Air).

 taxi pick up zone Lisbon airport